-NRA Police Pistol Combat Rule Book 2016 Amendments
+NRA Police Pistol Combat Rule Book

+2025 Amendments

-On January 9, 2016 the NRA Board of Directors adopted one amendment to the 2015 Police Pistol Combat Rule Book edition.
-This change has been incorporated into this web based printable PPC Rule Book.
+On January 11, 2025, the NRA Board of Directors approved the Law Enforcement Assistance Committees request to amend the NRA Police Pistol Combat Rule Book.
+These amendments have been incorporated into this web based printable PPC Rule Book.